 And for most garages, this is a feasible solution as it has several advantages:

 - No floor space is required

 - Most shops can make room for 100″ of horizontal storage

-- And, best of all, a wall mounted lumber rack can purchased for around $50 for a multi-level pair.
+- And, best of all, a wall-mounted lumber rack can purchase for around $50 for a multi-level pair.

-Tempted to build instead?
-Well, consider the alternatives of 2×4 construction and black pipe and the build cost doesn’t save much.
+Are you tempted to build instead?
+Consider the alternatives of 2×4 construction and black pipe; the build cost doesn’t save much.

-There are a dozen variations on the market, but look for the highest weight capacity, most # of supports and mounting hardware included.
+A dozen variations are on the market, but look for the highest weight capacity, most # of supports, and mounting hardware included.
 We like the Bora as it hits all of these criteria and is a brand name in woodworking you can trust.

 Unloading and storing plywood just isn’t fun.

-- Look for galvanized steel to avoid rusting of the feet.
-Because concrete continually “sweats” this type of lumber rack will be constantly in contact with the cement.
+- Galvanized steel to avoid rusting, especially the base.
+Because concrete continually “sweats,” this lumber rack will constantly contact the cement.